oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * Significant attack vectors due to the possibility of Cross-Site Scripting (XSS) attacks
 * Fewer options to securely attest to the first-partyness of a browser based application

-See {{ietf-oauth-browser-based-apps}} for a detailed discussion of the risks of XSS attacks in browsers.
+See {{I-D.ietf-oauth-browser-based-apps}} for a detailed discussion of the risks of XSS attacks in browsers.

 Additionally, the nature of a Single-Page App means the user is already in a browser context, so the user experience cost of doing a full page redirect or a popup window for the traditional OAuth Authorization Code Flow is much less than the cost of doing so in a native application.
 The complexity and risk of implementing this specification in a browser likely does not outweigh the user experience benefits that would be gained in that context.